Grand Avenue (Los Angeles): History

-Originally called Charity Street (or Calle de la Caridad in Spanish), Grand Avenue was renamed by City Council in 1887.
+Originally named Charity Street (or Calle de la Caridad in Spanish), Grand Avenue was renamed in 1887, due to the street's residents not wanting to live "on charity".
 During this time, the avenue was home to many mansions and hotels, with most of the mansions converted into rooming houses or hotels in the early the 20th century.

 In the 1950s, the much of Grand Avenue was converted from residential to a financial district.
 As stated in the New York Times, “first conceived in the 1950s by downtown power brokers like Buffy Chandler, the wife of Norman Chandler, who was then the publisher of The Los Angeles Times, the avenue was intended as a citadel of office towers and cultural monuments at the top of Bunker Hill.”
 In order to do this, neighborhoods were bulldozed down, replaced by skyscrapers, freeway ramps, tunnels, parking lots, underground roadways, and streets.

 In 1966, the Civic Center was built between Grand Avenue and Hill Street.

 In 2001, the Grand Avenue Committee was created with the goal of "uniting the separate government entities that often were at odds — the City and the County of Los Angeles — by bringing their representatives together in a joint powers authority focused on just one issue – reimagining Grand Avenue."
 In 2005, Frank Gehry was hired to design an entertainment area and shopping complex, and this along with the Walt Disney Concert Hall were critical to the avenue's success.

 In 2022, the Grand Avenue Project was completed, further developing the avenue.

 The Los Angeles Dodgers 2024 World Series championship parade was held down Grand Avenue.
 An estimated 225,000 fans attended the event.